 Active learning can be a very helpful strategy for student success.
 Here are some helpful hints to keep in mind when engaging in active learning:

 - Search for alterative explanations to show you understand a concept; you should be able to provide an original example.

-- Create charts/timelines on poster board (good for history, government, art history).
+- Create charts and/or timelines on poster board (good for history, government, art history).

 - Quiz yourself daily.
 Use your review time.

 - Organize your materials continuously.
-As you organize you are evaluating.
+As you organize, review the content.